 In a Japanese art called Kintsugi, artists repair broken pottery with a lacquered resin and powdered gold.
+(The image below is an example of Kintsugi art courtesy of Morty Bachar www.lakesidepottery.com.)
 The process is very time-consuming and requires the investment of enormous talent and treasure, but the end result is well worth it.
 Pieces of Kintsugi pottery are one of a kind, each bearing the marks of its own unique scars.
 Despite the delicate beauty of the now shimmering webs of cracks, thanks to the strength of the resin and precious metal, each work of art is actually stronger and more durable than the cup or plate or vase was before it was broken.

 The art of Kintsugi offers a wonderful practical lesson to our culture which values “new” and “readily have-able” (a.k.a. cheap) disposable goods.
 Lore has it that the first piece of Kintsugi pottery was a shogun’s favorite tea cup.
 Rather than throwing up his hands and heading out to the market for a new cup when it broke, he asked artisans to repair it.
 Surprised by his love of the little cup, the artists decided to turn it into a “jewel.”
 Indeed, the wonder is that pottery repaired in the Kintsugi method is more beautiful and more valuable than the original, unbroken pieces.

 Cracks and scars can be displayed with pride

 For those of a more spiritual bent, Kintsugi offers an even more wonderful and profound set of lessons.
 Rather than diminishing our value, our imperfections and our scars from our struggles in life make us even more beautiful and unique.
 In fact, when he received his repaired teacup, I suspect that long-ago shogun was probably surprised to feel a little gratitude that it had broken.